kreauniv/comp308/source/mutations.rst

 ``[NOT-A-DECIMAL-NUMBER]``
     This is a terminal state since we can't do anything else at this point.

-So we could write a state machine with three states numbered 0,1,2,3,4,5 which can handle parsing of such decimal numbers given one character at a time.
+So we could write a state machine with these states numbered 0,1,2,3,4,5 which can handle parsing of such decimal numbers given one character at a time.